 It can change the direction of motion of a body.
 For instance, a player hitting a ball and changing its actual direction of motion.

-It can bring a moving body to rest or set a stationary body in motion.
-For instance, kicking a stationary ball or applying brakes to stop a vehicle.
+It can bring a moving body to rest or decrease the speed of a moving body.
+For instance, applying brakes to stop a vehicle or pulling your energetic dog back.

 Examples